-Shizuoka is the only prefecture where JAC has established two offices.
+Shizuoka is the only prefecture where IAC has established two offices.
 In 2016 the Shizuoka Office was established to cover needs of the entire Tokai region, but we soon discovered that we would need another office to cover the automotive industries in the region around Hamamatsu City.
 Both cities are currently struggling with a population exodus as well as an aging society with a declining birthrate.
 On the other hand, Shizuoka has ranked as the top prefecture people want to move to for four consecutive years, which illustrates the potential to overcome the social issues it faces.
 Work in the destination is one of the essential conditions for people to move to a new place.
 The reason the company not only has its head office in Tokyo but also 11 other regional offices throughout Japan is for regional revitalisation.
 As one local company in Shizuoka Prefecture, our branch mission which plays a role in revitalising this local community is connecting local companies with outstanding human resource candidates who want to utilise their skills and experience.

-Social IssuesThe decline in population, aging society and declining birthrate are a serious problem causing labour shortages and business succession issues.
-Besides simply filling positions, we are also seeing an increase in companies seeking candidates as successors to take over businesses or take on leadership roles as executives.
-Component manufacturers and other companies are also working to launch new businesses to survive the shift to electric vehicles but must recruit specialists in various fields and management because current businesses lack employees with those particular skills and experience.A man in his thirties who worked in the automotive industry in Tokyo was able to change jobs and return to his hometown in Shizuoka with a company where he could leverage that experience after getting married.
-A man also in his thirties in Shizuoka with a company where he could leverage that experience after getting married.
+The decline in population, aging society and declining birthrate are a serious problem causing labour shortages and business succession issues.
+Besides simply filling positions, we are also seeing an increase in companies seeking candidates Social as successors to take over businesses or take on leadership roles as executives.
+Component manufacturers and other Issues companies are also working to launch new businesses to survive the shift to electric vehicles but must recruit specialists in

+A man in his thirties who worked in the automotive industry in Tokyo was able to change jobs and return to his hometown in Shizuoka with a company where he could leverage that experience after getting married.
 A man also in his thirties actively working as an engineer of machine design at a company in Kanagawa Prefecture wanted to change jobs to find a better work-life balance in the future.
 He expanded his search outside of Kanagawa finally deciding to accept a job at a company in Shizuoka where he could leverage his skills in a new industry.
 A man in his sixties who had to retire from launching new businesses at a general trading firm due to his age joined a company looking to start a new venture as an executive.
 This man coincidently happened to be returning to Shizuoka where he had grown up.